 Stay true yourself.

 If you expect your children to stick true to the real purpose of Christmas, then you too should not forget what the holidays are about–no, its not presents or even pie.
-Every year we know our kids will get gifts from others, so we fill their stalkings and get them one nice gift we know they’ll really, really enjoy and maybe a few cheap this and that’s.
-We do not spend hundreds of dollars.
-We do not use layaway or max our credit cards.
+Every year we know our kids will get gifts from others, so we fill their stalkings and get them one nice gift we know they’ll really, really enjoy, and maybe a few cheap this and that’s.
+We don’t spend hundreds of dollars.
+We don’t use layaway or max our credit cards.
 We gift in moderation so that our children appreciate what they get and not how much they get.